 DRIP’IN: the adventure of an entrepreneur committed to urban art

 A few days before an exceptional artistic event on HCMV, Dominique Mourey spoke about the human adventure behind his project DRIP’IN, which aims to create unique art objects in collaboration with various urban artists.
-Passionate and committed, Dominique has been able to gather around him international urban artists, craftsmen, NGOs, as well as his family, who have supported him unconditionally since the beginning of his entrepreneurial adventure.
+Passionate and committed, Dominique has been able to gather around him international urban artists, craftsmen, NGOs, as well as his family, who has supported him unconditionally since the beginning of his entrepreneurial adventure.

 I spent 28 years working in the luxury goods, decorative objects, lighting, ready-to-wear and textile industries.
 I have held the positions of quality and production manager, industrial manager and general manager of sites and offices, in France and abroad.

 DRIP’IN was born out of personal frustration.
 Urban art is ephemeral, you can’t take it home.
 However, when a wall piece is masterful and touches you deeply, you want to be able to keep it over time.
-I have never found the same emotion with photographs of murals or the by-products sold by artists.
+I have never found the same emotion with photographs of murals or the merchandising sold by artists.

 Beyond your artistic collaborations, can you tell us more about the human aspect of your project?

 The essence of DRIP’IN is artists, associations and people committed to the recognition of artists.
-We have met and exchanged with people from a wide variety of backgrounds, such as culture or industry.
+We have met and exchanged with people from a wide variety of backgrounds, such as culture and industry.
 There are still bridges to be built between them, but that is also what DRIP’IN is for: to generate common interest.

-Hard to choose, there are many!
+It’s hard to choose, there are so many!